 The range is wide, with some models priced at just $15 while others go as high as $220.
 (A word of caution: Don’t go blindly by what online retailers quote as the ‘list price’.
 Some exaggerate this figure, just so that the discount they offer looks bigger!)

-This is just to say that you should always compare prices carefully to find the best value for a Sonicare toothbrush model.
 And there may be special sales, discounts and special offers from time to time that further save you money.
 One benefit of knowing which model of electric toothbrush you’re going to buy is that you can time your purchase to get the best prices.

 What Makes the Best Sonicare Toothbrush Special?